Constructor.

 doProtected

-Values.
-If this is an instance of Sequencer, the minimum and maximum values are validated prior to transformation.
-Otherwise, the individual values are validated at the time of transformation.
+Value(s).
+If this is an instance of Sequence, the minimum and maximum values are validated prior to transformation.
+Otherwise, the individual value(s) is/are validated at the time of transformation.

 Called after each value is transformed to convert it to its final value.

 Encryption transformer.
-Values are transformed using repeated shuffle and xor operations.
-The underlying operations are similar to those found in many cryptography algorithms, particularly AES.
+Values are transformed using repeated shuffle and xor operations, similar to those found in many cryptography algorithms, particularly AES.
 While sufficient for obfuscation of numeric sequences (e.g., serial number generation, below), if true format-preserving encryption is required, a more robust algorithm such as FF1 is recommended.
+Furthermore, no work has been done to mitigate timing attacks for key detection.

 The purpose of the encryption transformer is to generate pseudo-random values in a deterministic manner to obscure the sequence of values generated over time.
 A typical example is for serial number generation, where knowledge of the sequence can infer production volumes (e.g., serial number 1000 implies that at least 1,000 units have been manufactured) or can be used in counterfeiting (e.g., a counterfeiter can generate serial numbers 1001, 1002, ... with reasonable confidence that they would be valid if queried).